 With an extensive exhibition history both in Australia and overseas, Rosetzky has presented his work in over 30 solo exhibitions and 60 group exhibitions.
 His Portrait of Cate Blanchett, 2008, was exhibited in The Third ICP Triennial of Photography and Video at the International Centre for Photography in New York.
 In 2005 he was awarded the Anne Landa Award for the Moving Image.
 Rosetzky’s recent projects include Being Ourselves, 2020, at Monash Gallery of Art, Melbourne, commissioned as part of Portrait of Monash: the ties that bind, and Composite Acts, 2019, commissioned by Channels International Biennial of Video Art, Melbourne.
 In 2014 the Centre for Contemporary Photography curated the survey exhibition True Self: David Rosetzky Selected works, which toured nationally.

 Rosetzky’s works are held in numerous collections including the National Gallery of Victoria, National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, Art Gallery of Western Australia, and the Museum of Contemporary Art, Sydney.
 David has a PhD in Visual Art from Monash University and currently teaches in the Master of Photography program at RMIT University.Artist's CV (PDF)

 Over the last decade...
 [Rosetzky] has quickly and quietly amassed one of the most coherent, nuanced and interpretatively resonant bodies of work in the country.
-Single- minded and singular in approach, the hallmark of his practice is an intensely self-aware contemporary emotional mannerism.Robert Cook, 2007
+Single- minded and singular in approach, the hallmark of his practice is an intensely self-aware contemporary emotional mannerism.Robert Cook, Curator of Contemporary Design and International Art, Art Gallery of Western Australia, 2007